danwhitston/auction-api/README.md

 #### `/items` POST

 Create a new item.
 This also creates an associated auction object to store bids and other auction-related information about the item.
+Condition can be `used` or `new`.
+Closing time should be an ISO formatted date-time string, preferably using UTC.
 The request has to include a valid `auth-token` header.

 ```json
 {